link1183/lab-165/README.md

 | **Core Total**     | **100%** | **✅ Complete** | **100%**  |
 | Replica Set Bonus  | +20%     | ✅ Complete     | Excellent |
 | **Final Expected** | **120%** | **✅ Complete** | **120%**  |

-## 📞 Support and Contact

-For questions about this implementation:

-- Check the documentation in `/docs`
-- Verify setup with the provided scripts
-- Test all endpoints and functionality
-- Ensure all requirements are met

----

-**Project Status**: ✅ Complete and Ready for Evaluation
-**Team Members**: [Your Names Here]
-**Module**: 165 - MongoDB Practical Evaluation
-**Date**: [Current Date]

-**All requirements met with bonus features implemented.
-Project ready for submission!** 🎯